MultifoldLauncher/rfcs/specification/0001-multifold.instance.json.md

 ## Motivation

-This RFC describes a scalable, portable, and more powerful format for the instance that defines what an instance's definition should look like.
+This RFC describes a scalable, portable, and more powerful format that defines an instance.
 MultiFold offers users the ability install mod loaders and mods seamlessly, without manual configuration.

 ## Explanation